Megatrends are global macro forces that will transform business, the marketplaces that they operate in, and society at large.

-- As machines take on more and more complex roles, the ethical considerations become more complex.
+- The ethical considerations become more complex as machines take on more complex roles.
 For example, in a situation where the death of either a passenger or a pedestrian is unavoidable, how should an autonomous vehicle choose?

 Emerging business models

 There is a gradual shift from business models predicated on selling products to business models predicated on service subscriptions, shared ownership and rental:

 - Netflix and Spotify allow members to pay a monthly fee for streaming access to their film and music libraries.